 Given all of that, Chinn wasn’t exactly quick to forgive Boogie Nights’ various oversimplifications:

 Sadly, it’s a totally inaccurate depiction.
 Some of the fictitious characters he came up with make the industry seem much worse than it actually was.
 I like to believe that most of us were serious and professional, even though most of us were working on it with such low-budgets the results may appear to be amateur and threadbare, but at least we had spirit and imagination.
 The characters in Boogie Nights were all about money, and while we were about money it was not the main thing I thought.
 I think the way the industry is shown in Boogie Nights is more like it was when the video revolution took hold in the 1980s, and any backyard amateur with a camera could become a director and virtually anyone could start up a video distribution company.
 These were the people who were interested in the money.

-Maybe Burt Reynolds is too close to all of this to be able to appreciate Boogie Nights.
-The same might go for Bob Chinn.
-After all, a lot of what he said sounds kind of like Jack Horner, thinking back to his mid-movie speech, “Wait a minute.
+The irony here is everything he just said sounds a lot like Jack Horner, thinking back to his infamous mid-movie speech, “Wait a minute.
 You come into my house, my party, to tell me about the future?
 That the future is tape, videotape, and not film?
 That it’s amateurs and not professionals?
 I’m a filmmaker, which is why I will *never* make a movie on tape.”